 In a diverse team of clinical and translational research leaders in melanoma, associated with Melanoma Institute Australia, Graham held NHMRC Program Grants for 16 years, a NHMRC Centre of Research Excellence in Melanoma and translational cancer program grants.
 His research has engaged in all aspects of melanoma control, from the genetics of melanoma risk and its environmental and psychological aspects, to the use of molecular markers and targets to improve the diagnosis and treatment of melanoma.
 From his base in the Westmead Institute he initiated and co-led the Australian Melanoma Genome Project, the MelCOR Australian Clinical Outcomes Register project, and the ACRF Centre for Excellence in Melanoma Diagnosis (ACEMID) project.

 At JCSMR he continues these productive collaborations, aiming to exploit the integrated genomics and proteomics of melanoma to develop new biomarkers, drug targets and understanding of cancer.

-He has been fortunate to contribute to the National Centre for Indigenous Genomics, as its interim Director since 2020.
+He has been fortunate to contribute to the National Centre for Indigenous Genomics, asits interim Director from 2020-2022.
 He now co-leads nationally-funded initiatives that promise to deliver a transformative, Indigenous-led research translation and implementation ecosystem in health and medical genetics.